-(3-0) 3 hours credit, Prerequisite: FRN 2006 or 2023 or consent of instructor.

-Social, political, economic, and cultural aspects of contemporary France as seen mainly through essays and informational publications, newspaper and magazine articles, and radio and television broadcasts.
+(3-0) 3 hours credit.
+Prerequisite: FRN 2006 or consent of instructor.
+Social, political, economic, and cultural aspects of contemporary France with emphasis on reading and analysis of materials from primary sources such as official documents, informational publications, newspapers, magazines, radio, and television.
 Attention to current national and regional problems and conflicts.